 Stephen Amell’s work as the central hero tends to divide opinion.
 While his acting abilities haven’t yet truly impressed, his enthusiasm and commitment to role really does shine out.
 Improving on his Season 1 performances, he worked well as the central dramatic anchor on a show that did not always revolve around him, but perhaps needs to embrace the lighter side of the character of Oliver Queen in future seasons.

 Colton Haynes, Emily Bett Rickards and Manu Bennett were the standout stars of the second half of Season 1.
-While the former duo fell away a little this year, Bennett took Slade Wilson to a whole new level, easily becoming the most entertaining villain this show has had.
-His incredible speech in the mid-season finale, Three Ghosts, still sends shivers down my spine.
-Elsewhere, impressive supporting performances from Caity Lotz, Kevin Alejandro and the ever-entertaining Michael Rowe showed just how much talent in depth this show has.
+While the former duo fell away a little this year, Bennett took Slade Wilson to a whole new level, easily becoming the show’s most entertaining villain.
+His incredible speech in the mid-season finale still sends shivers down my spine.
+Elsewhere, impressive supporting turns from Caity Lotz, Kevin Alejandro and the ever-entertaining Michael Rowe showed just how much talent in depth this show has.

 “Once he has lost everyone and everything he values, I will drive an arrow through his eye.” – Slade Wilson

-Some critics may have taken particular issue with Katie Cassidy’s arc as a drug-addled Laurel this season.
-While it was a plot point that felt a little dragged out by the end of its course, for me it added some much needed depth to her character, while Ms Cassidy’s performance in Blind Spot was one of the highlights of the season.
-However, the true unsung hero of the year was David Ramsey, who has turned the original character of John Diggle from a forgettable bodyguard to a fan favourite.
+Some critics may have taken particular issue with Katie Cassidy’s arc as a drug-addled Laurel Lance.
+While it was a plot point that felt a little dragged out by the end of its course, for me it added some much needed depth to her character, and Ms Cassidy’s performance in Blind Spot was one of the highlights of the season.
+However, the true unsung hero was David Ramsey, who has turned the original character of John Diggle from a forgettable bodyguard to a fan favourite.
 He even got a bit of time in the limelight headlining two fantastic episodes (Keep Your Enemies Close and Suicide Squad).